 But oh! how much besides!

-This stanza seems to cement the joking nature that makes the poem a bit unreliable since he begins comparing her to animals—“bear’s ethereal grace,” “bland hyena’s laugh, “footstep of the elephant,” and “neck of the giraffe.”
-The odds that this woman actually resembles all of these creatures are low, so it seems Carroll is letting the reader know with little question that the details of this poem have been stretched to comic levels.
+This stanza of ‘My Fancy’ seems to cement the joking nature that makes the poem a bit unreliable since he begins comparing her to animals—“bear’s ethereal grace,” “bland hyena’s laugh, “footstep of the elephant,” and “neck of the giraffe.”
+The odds that this woman actually resembles all of these creatures are low, so it seems Carroll is letting the reader know with little question that the details of ‘My Fancy’ have been stretched to comic levels.
 As well, the notion that he claims to “love her still” furthers this idea since anyone with such strong, legitimate qualms against another would potentially be tempted to leave the relationship.

 Again, as well, the stanza ends with a joke to add another layer of concrete evidence that there is too much jest for this disappointment in his “love” to be taken too seriously.
 Specifically, “[s]he’s all [his] fancy painted her,” just more.